urbs-dev/codestral/README.md

     m: Write the necessary unit tests for the following functions ff:my_fun_file.R

-### Make it more efficient using keyboard shortcut
+## Make it more efficient using keyboard shortcut

-In order to define a keyboard shortcut for this addin, in Rstudio, choose the menu `Tools/Addins/Brows Addins...` In the pop-up window, click on the Keyboard shortcuts button. in the new window, double click on the table’s cell at row “Codestral code completion” and column “Shortcut”.
+In order to define a keyboard shortcut for this addin, in Rstudio, choose the menu `Tools/Addins/Browse Addins...` In the pop-up window, click on the `Keyboard shortcuts` button. in the new window, double click on the table’s cell at row `Codestral code completion` and column `Shortcut`.
 Insert your shortcut.

 You can now replace default usage by your shortcut.

-Additionnaly you may add the initialization step in an `.Rprofile`.
+Additionnaly you may add the initialization step in an `.Rprofile` so that initialization is performed at any session start.

+## Information about your data

+Keep in mind that the point of this addin is to communicate with an API.
+No AI model is installed locally.
+Therefore every time you activate the addin, the content of the file where your cursor is, will be sent to Mistral AI.
+If `ff:my_file.R` is present in this file, then the content of `my_file.R` is also sent to Mistral AI.

+The other information sent to Mistral AI is the content of the environment variables created by `codestral_init()`.

+**Nothing else is sent to Mistral AI and nothing is sent to a third party.**

+Note that if you are using the free services of Mistral AI, the data you sent may be used by them for training their future models.
+Visit their website for more information.